danwerner21/TI99_22/README.md

 * designing a Cherry MX keyboard
 * adding headers for the GROM and expansion port to support riser cards for these ports

+## ToDo
+* Much more testing . . .
+(I don't even have the final PCBs here yet)
+* write code for the microcontroller running the alpha lock switch toggle on the keyboard
+* design 3d printed case
+* Cleanup/Documentation

 ## Bill of Materials
 Work In Progress